 How to Remove Stains from Vinyl and Rubber Clothes

-If the finish is dull, vinyl clothing can be polished and some shine restored by using liquid silicone spray which is available in the automotive cleaning section of most stores.
+If the finish is dull, vinyl clothing can be polished and some shine can be restored by using liquid silicone spray, which is available in the automotive cleaning section of most stores.

 For yellowing or discoloration, spray the vinyl with plain water.
-Sprinkle 1/2 teaspoon powdered oxygen bleach (OxiClean, Clorox 2 or Country Save Bleach are brand names) over the stain.
-Dampen a white cloth and rub the stain beginning at the outer rim and working toward the center.
+Sprinkle 1/2 teaspoon powdered oxygen bleach (OxiClean, Clorox 2, and Country Save Bleach are brand names) over the stain.
+Dampen a white cloth and rub the stain, beginning at the outer rim and working toward the center.
 As the stain is transferred to the cloth, move to a clean section of the cloth to avoid redistributing the stain.
 Immediately wipe the area with a clean cloth dipped in plain water to rinse.

 Removing Wrinkles from Vinyl and Rubber Clothes